sidpatondikar/Capstone-Cardiovascular-Risk-Prediction/README.md

 - Initially simple models like Logistic Regression and SVM were used and later on more complex tree based and ensemble models were used.

-- Final model chosen was hyperparamter tuned random forest model, which gave a recall of 1 on test data.
-This means that out of 100 possible high risk patients, we were able to classify all 100 succesfully.
+- Final model chosen was hyperparamter tuned xgboost model, which gave a recall of 0.98 on test data.
+This means that out of 100 possible high risk patients, we were able to classify all 98 succesfully.
 This high accuracy is beneficial in saving lives in critical conditions.

-- Age came out to be the most important feature in our model followed by pulse pressure and heart rate.
-On the other hand, BPMeds and had_stroke were the least import features in predicting CHD risk.
+- Age came out to be the most important feature in our model followed by diabetes and heart rate.
+On the other hand,  BMI and total_cholestrol were the least import features in predicting CHD risk.